 - Business & Management Studies at University College Dublin - €18,700

 - Social Sciences & Management at Trinity College Dublin - € 18,800

-Arrange a free consultation with SI-Ireland to learn more about how to apply to Irish universities, visa requirements, finance and scholarships available for international students.
+Arrange a free consultation with SI-Ireland to learn more about how to apply to Irish universities, visa requirements, and the finance and scholarships available to international students.